Eleven-Trading/TradeNote/README.md

  - TradeStation
  - Interactive Brokers

-Please look at the [brokers readme and folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers/README.md "brokers readme and folder") to see the export format for you broker.
+Please look at the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") to see the export format for you broker.

 You contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.

 Alternatively, you can use the [template](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers/Template.csv "template") and adapt it to your export file.

 ### Type of trades
-TradeNote works best for intraday stocks and forex trading.
+TradeNote works best for intraday US stocks.
 However, you can also import swing trades but you must make sure all imported trades are closed / that you do not have any open trades.

 ### Upcoming features
 You can see upcoming features on [Trello](https://trello.com/b/GOqJSF2v/tradenote "Trello").